wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 // tranValue is the value you want to stake in minValue is 100 var tranValue = "100000"

-// delegateAddr is the validator address var delegateAddr = "DelegateAddress"
+// delegateAddr is the validator address copied from the list of validators generated in Step 4 var delegateAddr = "DelegateAddress"

 // baseAddr is the fund source account.